Back to Recipes

 Thermomix Teriyaki Sauce takes the classic Japanese sauce to new heights with perfectly controlled blending and heating that creates a glossy, restaurant-quality glaze.
 Teriyaki, which literally means 'gloss-grilled' in Japanese, is all about achieving that signature shiny, sticky coating that caramelizes beautifully on grilled or pan-seared meats.
 This Thermomix version streamlines the traditional process while delivering authentic flavor.
 The sauce combines the savory depth of soy sauce with the natural sweetness of mirin (Japanese sweet rice wine) and brown sugar, balanced by fresh ginger and garlic for aromatic complexity.
 Using the Thermomix ensures perfect emulsification and consistent heating, eliminating the risk of burning or uneven thickness that can happen on the stovetop.
 The result is a beautifully smooth, glossy sauce with the ideal balance of sweet and savory.
 This teriyaki is incredibly versatile – use it as a marinade for chicken, salmon, or steak, brush it on during grilling for a caramelized glaze, or drizzle it over stir-fried vegetables.
 The Thermomix makes it easy to prepare a large batch that keeps well in the refrigerator, so you'll always have restaurant-quality teriyaki ready for weeknight meals.
 Once you experience the superior flavor and texture of homemade Thermomix teriyaki, you'll never go back to bottled versions.

 Teriyaki sauce holds a special place in my heart, evoking memories of cozy Japanese izakayas where the aroma of grilled meats fills the air and the rich, glossy sauce glistens under the warm lights.
-The beauty of this Thermomix Teriyaki Sauce lies in its ability to elevate simple dishes, transforming everyday meals into gourmet experiences.
+The beauty of this Thermomix Teriyaki Sauce lies in its ability to transform simple dishes, transforming everyday meals into gourmet experiences.
 Imagine marinating succulent chicken, brushing it on juicy salmon fillets, or drizzling it over vibrant stir-fried vegetables—all enhanced by the perfect balance of sweet and savory flavors.
 The sauce envelops your ingredients in a shiny coat that caramelizes beautifully, creating a mouthwatering glaze that beckons you to take a bite.
 With the ease of the Thermomix, achieving that restaurant-quality consistency is not only possible but effortless.
 The blend of soy sauce, mirin, and ginger creates a symphony of tastes that dance on your palate, while the aroma fills your kitchen and leaves you craving more.
 Whether it's a weeknight dinner or a weekend grilling session, this sauce is your secret weapon for memorable meals.
 Once you taste the difference of homemade teriyaki, you'll wonder how you ever settled for store-bought versions.

 Tested & Approved by FoodieManiac